w3c-ccg/http-signatures/CONTRIBUTING.md

 ## Platform, Language & Transport neutrality

-This protocol is meant to provide a technical mechanism to produce and verify digital signatures of HTTP Messages in a platform-agnostic way
+This protocol is meant to provide a technical mechanism to produce and verify the origin and integrity of HTTP Messages in a platform-agnostic way

 - The protocol should not be overly specific with a particular implementation, language, runtime or framework.